protiva-ahammed/protiva-ahammed/README.md

 I am a software engineer based in Japan with 3+ years of production experience building enterprise backend systems.

-I am currently exploring LLM applications in software engineering and building foundations in autonomous systems and robotics.
+I am studying LLM applications in software engineering and building foundations in autonomous systems and robotics.